Painful intercourse (dyspareunia)

 Coping and support

-Until vaginal penetration becomes less painful and bothersome, you and your partner might find other ways to be intimate.
+Until vaginal penetration becomes less painful, you and your partner might find other ways to be intimate.
 Sensual massage, kissing and mutual masturbation offer alternatives to intercourse that might be more comfortable, more fulfilling and more fun than your regular routine.

 Talking to your doctor is the first step in resolving painful intercourse.
 Your regular doctor might diagnose and treat the problem or refer you to a specialist.

 What you can do

 To prepare for this discussion with your doctor, make a list of:

 - Your sexual problems, including when they began and how often and under what conditions they occur

 - Your key medical information, including conditions for which you're being treated